-Groups for the general public are specially conducted on Wednesdays, Fridays and Saturdays at 11 A.M. and 3 P.M., throughout the year, excepting during June, July and August.
+Groups for the general public are specially conducted on Wednesdays and Fridays at 11 a.m. and 3 p.m., throughout the year, and on Saturdays at 11 a.m. and 3:30 p.m., excepting during June, July and August.

 Paid Service: This is provided for individuals, clubs or similar institutions not Members of the Museum.
 Fee: 25 cents per hour for each person in a group.
 Minimum charge for guiding \$1.00 per hour.
 Groups of 15 from private schools may make special arrangements for guiding at the rate of \$2.50 per hour.

+RESTAURANT

-Special guiding may be secured on Sundays by appointment.
-RESTAURANT Adjoining the Birds of the World Hall (Second Floor, South Pavilion) is the Restaurant, which is operated as a Museum department, for the convenience of visitors to the Museum, under the efficient direction of a dietitian-manager, and is open from 11:00 A.M. to 4:30 P.M. every day excepting Sunday.
-On the evenings of lectures in the Members' Course, the restaurant will be open to Members and friends.
-Dinner will be served from six until eight at \$1.00 per plate.
-This also applies to any evening on which special lectures to Members are given.
-It will assist us in providing this service if Members will kindly telephone ENdicott 2-8500, Extension 304, and make their reservations the day before, if possible.
-CAFETERIA FOR SCHOOL CHILDREN A cafeteria in the School Service Building caters especially to school children and their teachers.
+Adjoining the Birds of the World Hall (Second Floor, South Pavilion) is the Restaurant, which is operated as a Museum department, for the convenience of visitors to the Museum, under the efficient direction of a dictitian-manager, and is open from 11:00 a.m. to 4:30 p.m. every day excepting Sunday.

+CAFETERIA FOR SCHOOL CHILDREN

+A cafeteria in the School Service Building caters especially to school children and their teachers.

+MEMBERSHIP

-MEMBERSHIP MEMBERSHIP Through its explorations, The American Museum of Natural History is bringing together rare and valuable natural history collections from all parts of the world.
+Through its explorations, The American Museum of Natural History is bringing together rare and valuable natural history collections from all parts of the world.
 Through its exhibition halls, its lectures, its work with school children and its publications, the Museum is making these wonders of nature easily accessible.
 The growth of this work is in large measure dependent upon the contributions of friends.
 Membership receipts are applied directly to these purposes.
-There are now more than seventeen thousand members, who believe that the Museum is doing a useful service to science and to education, and are contributing to this work.
+There are now more than eleven thousand members, who believe that the Museum is doing a useful service to science and to education, and are contributing to this work.

 The Trustees invite you to lend your support by becoming a Member.

 Membership blanks may be obtained at the Education Bureau or Sales Booth, or from the boxes near the elevators.

 Memberships may start at any time and will continue for a full year's period.